-- 45. Following paragraphs 9.6 (d) and (e), 9.9 and Appendix H of the Guidance Notes, and also paragraph 61 of the General Panel Guidelines, submitting units are required to provide environment data in conjunction with the UoA-level Environment Overview Statement.
-The Panel will consider the environment data within the context of the information provided in the Environment Overview Statement, and within the context of the disciplines concerned. - Opata on "staff employed by the university proper" and "graduates of research postgraduate programmes" will be used to inform the Panel's assessment in relation to "people" (section (4) of UoA-level Environment Overview Statement).
-Data on "on-going research grants/contracts" will be used to inform the Panel's assessment on "income (e.g. grants received)" (part of section (5) of UoA-level Environment Overview Statement).
+45. Following paragraphs 9.6 (d) and (e), 9.9 and Appendix H of the Guidance Notes, and also paragraph 61 of the General Panel Guidelines, submitting units are required to provide environment data in conjunction with the UoA-level Environment Overview Statement.
+The Panel will consider the environment data within the context of the information provided in the Environment Overview Statement, and within the context of the disciplines concerned.

+46. Data on "staff employed by the university proper" and "graduates of research postgraduate programmes" will be used to inform the Panel's assessment in relation to "people" (section (4) of the UoA-level Environment Overview Statement).
+Data on "on-going research grants/contracts" will be used to inform the Panel's assessment on "income (e.g. grants received)" (part of section (5) of the UoA-level Environment Overview Statement).
+All types of research income will be treated equally by the Panel.
 Additional quantitative data or indicators that are particularly relevant to the Panel are indicated in paragraph 44 above.
 Such additional information should be submitted within the appropriate section(s) of the UoA-level Environment Overview Statement.